-From calendar apps to to-do-list apps, project management apps to note-taking apps, we’ve compiled a list of our favorite apps for your home and workplace.
+But there are different types of productivity apps.
+Many of them.
+Also, it's not guaranteed that the default app on your smartphone, which you've been using all along, is the best one for you.
+From calendar apps to to-do-list apps, project management apps to note-taking apps, we’ve rounded up our favorite productivity apps for your home and workplace.

 Note-taking apps can be used to do everything from keeping a grocery list or jotting down random thoughts to doing something as robust as preparing an entire presentation.
 And since we have our smartphones on us wherever we go anyway, note-taking apps are just convenient.
 There are a lot of different note-taking apps out there, but they're far from all the same.

 The Best Email Apps (That Aren't Gmail)

 Gmail is the largest email service in the world.
 That said, it’s not necessarily best to use the Gmail app to access your email.
 Nor is it always best to use the email apps that come stock with your smartphone’s software, like Apple Mail.
 There are superior email apps available that can better align with your needs, whether you’re a Gmail user or not.

 A to-do list app can help you plan out your day by reminding you to knock out one task or chore at a time — no more procrastinating or forgetting to do something.
 There are many different to-do list apps out there, so it's important to find one that works for you.